xomicloud/xomi/README.md

 }
 ```

-* The `getAccessTokenFromAuthenticationCookie()` function similarly takes `configuration` and `response` arguments.
+* The `getAccessTokenFromAuthenticationCookie()` function takes `configuration` and `response` arguments.
 It returns an access token if the authentication cookie exists and can be parsed, `null` otherwise.

 * The `getIdentityTokenFromAuthenticationCookie()` function similarly takes `configuration` and `response` arguments.
 It returns an identity token if the authentication cookie exists and can be parsed, `null` otherwise.